 |Audience (conference):||International conference without published proceedings|

-Other partners > Murganheira-Sociedade Agrícola e Comercial do Varosa SA (PORTUGAL)
+Other partners > Murganheira-Sociedade Agrícola e Comercial do Varosa (PORTUGAL)

 Other partners > Proenol - Industria Biotecnologica, Lda (PORTUGAL)